sunmoonlotus/electron-navigation/README.md

 ### Requests | Issues | Clone
 ---
 > Looking to add functionality to this project, report a bug, or just have a question?
-Submit a [request](https://github.com/simply-coded/electron-navigation/issues), or clone the app and do it yourself.
+Submit a [request](https://github.com/simply-coded/electron-navigation/issues), or clone the project and do it yourself.

 ```
 git clone https://github.com/simply-coded/electron-navigation.git